 Sandugo Festival is a cultural and historical festival as well as a founding anniversary celebration held in the city of Tagbilaran in Bohol, Philippines every July 22nd.
+It commemorates the historical blood compact entered into by Sikatuna and Miguel Lopez de Legazpi in the 16th century.
+With a monthly-long calendar, its celebration also aims to promote tourism and honors the establishment of the province.

-It is a month-long celebration, and the 22nd of July is a non-working holiday in Bohol.
+The 22nd of July is a non-working holiday in Bohol.

 History of Sandugo Festival